 When COVID19 first appeared, BDP had to shut off its studios in Shanghai and Singapore for some time.
 This led BDP to consider several options for remote access and prepare ahead of time before all their offices were forced to close.

-“From a staff base of approximately 1,350 in 16 locations around the world, we already had 650 laptop users, who could all connect into the BDP network using Microsoft Direct Access, allowing day-to-day working from any location,“ said Alistair.
+“From a staff base of approximately 1,350 in 16 locations around the world, we already had 650 laptop users, who could all connect into the BDP network using Microsoft Direct Access, allowing day-to-day working from any location,“ said Kell.